X-rays of the Extremities

 X-ray of the elbow

-An X-ray may be performed on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+An X-ray may be done on an outpatient basis or as part of your stay in a hospital.
+Procedures may vary depending on your condition and your health care provider's practices.

 Generally, an X-ray procedure of the extremities follows this process: